Chiranjeevi2401/IBMcoursera_practice/README.md

 # IBMcoursera_practice
-This repository consists of my work on assesments of IBM coursera certification.
+This repository consists of my work for assesments of IBM coursera certification.